Gluten Free Orange Chicken

 This post may contain affiliate links.

-Instead of battering the chicken in flour, I batter it in cornstarch.
+To make a healthy orange chicken recipe, that’s also gluten free, instead of battering the chicken in flour, I batter it in cornstarch.
 And instead of deep frying the chicken, I stir fry it on the stove.
-I use gluten free soy sauce to make the best orange sauce ever!
+I also use gluten free soy sauce to make the best orange sauce ever!

 Out of all the recipes I’ve ever made on the blog, this is my brothers favorite recipe!
 The best part is, it’s made in just 29 minutes.
 It’s easy enough to whip up for dinner tonight!

-- Prepare the orange sauce.
+Step 1: prepare the orange sauce.
 In a medium bowl, combine fresh squeezed orange juice, white wine vinegar, gluten free soy sauce and sriracha.
-Add garlic, orange zest, ground ginger and brown sugar to make the orange sauce.
+Add garlic, orange zest, ground ginger and brown sugar, stir to combine.

-- Batter the chicken.
-Add a whisked egg to a shallow dish.
-In another shallow dish, combine cornstarch and brown sugar.
-Place bite size chicken breast pieces in the whisked egg, then dip in the cornstarch mixture.
+Step 3: in another shallow dish, combine cornstarch and brown sugar.
+Move the chicken from the egg to the cornstarch mixture.
 Shake off any excess cornstarch, then place the chicken aside until it’s all battered.

-- Serve the chicken.
-Remove the chicken from the heat and garnish with diced green onions and sesame seeds.
+Step 6: cook for an additional 8-10 minutes, or until the sauce has thickened and is sticking to the chicken.
+Remove the chicken from the heat and garnish with diced green onions and sesame seeds, if you’d like.

 Tips and tricks

 - If you want to spice up this orange chicken recipe, you can do so in a couple of ways.
-First, you can add 1/2 teaspoon red pepper flakes or an additional tablespoon of sriracha to the sauce.
-Second, you can top the completed dish with red pepper flakes or drizzle a little sriracha right on top.
+First, you can add 1/2 teaspoon red pepper flakes or an additional teaspoon of sriracha to the sauce.
+Second, you can top the completed dish with red chili flakes or drizzle a little sriracha right on top.

-- To reheat leftover orange chicken in the oven, arrange the chicken in an even layer on a baking sheet.
+- To reheat it in the oven, arrange the chicken in an even layer on a baking sheet.
 Heat the broiler on the oven to low.
 Place the chicken under the broiler for 2-3 minutes.
 This will heat the chicken and keep it crispy, without making it tough.